easement/node-mysql-crud-app/README.md

 ## opportunity-finder
 Purpose: To find opportunites for folks in large organizations with a bias towards lower experieced/leveled folks helping out higher eveled folks.
 This helps create opportunites for new folks who may not have as much visibility in the org.

-### Author : Matt Billings (based on Raul Gupta's https://github.com/rahulguptafullstack/node-mysql-crud-app)
+### Author : Matt Billings
+Heavily based on Raul Gupta's https://github.com/rahulguptafullstack/node-mysql-crud-app as a starting point

 ### `MySQL configuration`
 Please create database and make the changes in the `config/db.config.js` file.